 Francisco Estrada, a Mexican catcher, played just one game in the major leagues.
 U.S. fans may recall him as a throw-in when the New York Mets traded away Nolan Ryan.
-In his homeland, however, he is a baseball institution.
+In his homeland, however, he was a baseball institution.

 “Paquín” -- Spanish for “Frankie” -- played 26 summers in the Mexican League.
 He added an even more amazing 30 seasons in the Mexican winter league, La Liga Mexicana del Pacífico (LMP).
 All told, including two seasons at Class A in Mexico, he was behind the plate for roughly 4,000 games.
 That is far more than anyone else in pro baseball history.
 Even Japanese ironman Katsuyo Nomura falls well short of Estrada’s endurance as a catcher.
-What’s more, Paquín states that he never had an injury or any surgery while playing.
+What’s more, Paquín stated that he never had an injury or any surgery while playing.
 The grueling conditions in Mexican ball -- plus serving for over a decade as a player-manager -- elevate the feat to yet another plane.